 Dr. Howard Greller

-Dr. Howard Greller is an Associate Professor of Emergency Medicine and a board certified Medical Toxicologist.
-He received both his medical degree and fellowship training from the NYU School of Medicine.
-He sits on the board of directors for the American College of Medical Toxicology and works clinically at the Mount Sinai Hospital, Department of Emergency Medicine.
+Dr. Howard Greller is an Associate Professor of Emergency Medicine at the Icahn School of Medicine at Mount Sinai and Associate Director of Mount Sinai Urgent Care.
+He received both his fellowship training and medical degree from the NYU School of Medicine.
 He has a fondness for all things coffee and likes to educate people about this toxic world.

 Samantha HellerSamantha Heller is a registered dietitian, certified nutritionist, and an exercise physiologist.
 She’s regarded as a specialist in clinical nutrition, health and medical nutrition therapy, and stress management.
 She was a senior clinical nutritionist and exercise physiologist at NYU for almost a decade.